Worst: Deep Dish Meat-Lover's Pizza

 If you're craving pasta, this is a pretty healthy choice.
-A touch of olive oil in that marinara sauce is OK because it helps your body absorb an important tomato nutrient (lycopene) that protects your cells.
-Just don't overdo the fat, and watch the sugar content of your sauce, because those can pile on extra calories.
+Start with whole wheat spaghetti, and add a touch of olive oil to the marinara sauce.
+It's OK because it helps your body absorb an important tomato nutrient (lycopene) that protects your cells.
+Just don't overdo the fat and watch the sugar content of your sauce.
+Those can pile on extra calories.
 Lean grilled chicken breast is a great way to add some protein if you want it.

 Worst: Parmesan Risotto